Words by Hannah Little and Teresa Dillon

 There are lots of examples of data unions and data cooperatives out there, but here are some you might not have heard of:

-Next steps for Bowen include working to ensure Contolr is technically practical as well as working with Black and marginalised communities to beta test the product over the next year.
+Next steps for Bowen include working to ensure Contolr is technically practical, as well as working with Black and marginalised communities to beta test the product over the next year.

-Controlr founder, Tracey Bowen’s, blog
+Controlr founder Tracey Bowen’s blog

 Worker Info Exchange

-Data Workers Union (International, established 2017) is a speculative artistic project that encourages people to establish a data workers union, “to end the limitless exploitation of our production of data and to fight to gain control of its ownership.”
-The website outlines a series of data rights principles that, for example, support collective data ownership and data cooperativism and call for the end of digital colonialism and exploration of data for economic, military or political purposes.
+Data Workers Union (international, established 2017) is a speculative artistic project that encourages people to establish a data workers union, “to end the limitless exploitation of our production of data and to fight to gain control of its ownership”.
+The website outlines a series of data rights principles that, for example, support collective data ownership and data cooperativism, and call for the end of ‘digital colonialism’ and exploration of data for economic, military or political purposes.
 They also call for a data tax and data basic income.
 The Data Workers Unions organise projects, assemblies, workshops and talks.

 Data Workers Union

-LabGov – the LABoratory for the GOVernance of the City as a Commons (International, established 2011) is an international network of researchers who focus on the collaborative management of city spaces and resources.
+LabGov, the LABoratory for the GOVernance of the City as a Commons (international, established 2011), is an international network of researchers who focus on the collaborative management of city spaces and resources.
 Initiated in 2011 by Christian Iaione (Professor of Urban Law and Policy) and Sheila Foster (Professor of Law and Public Policy) to put their ideas of urban commoning into practice, LabGov has collated data on collaborative urban resource management from over 130 cities and over 400 commons-based projects and urban policies.
 They created the Co-City Protocol, a guide to encourage communities, policy makers and researchers to work together on co-governance experiments, has been tested in the Italian cities of Battipaglia, Mantua, Reggio Emilia, and Rome, as well New York and Amsterdam, San Jose, Sao Paolo and Accra.

 LabGov – The Laboratory for the Governance of the City as a Commons

-Given that we’re in a world where legislated data rights aren’t necessarily in line with our values it makes sense to empower ourselves individually while fighting for a world where we don’t need to.
+Given that we’re in a world where legislated data rights aren’t necessarily in line with our values, it makes sense to empower ourselves individually while fighting for a world where we don’t need to.
 So with this in in mind, we wanted to finish off with some tools for protecting your data online, from DECODE.

 DECODE Ecosystem (Europe-based, established 2017) provides tools for citizens’ data sovereignty.
-Developed as a response to people’s concerns about the loss of control over their personal data over the Internet, DECODE provides decentralized, privacy-enhancing and rights preserving tools to give back data sovereignty to people.
+Developed as a response to people’s concerns about the loss of control over their personal data over the Internet, DECODE provides decentralised, privacy-enhancing and rights-preserving tools to give back data sovereignty to people.
 DECODE developed a series of applications to show how data as a common infrastructure could generate public value so that communities can take advantage of the collective value of their data.
 Apps include Decode OS (private peer-to-peer network behind the project), Zenroom (smart contracts engine, powering Decode), Decode App (provides anonymous authentication for digital democracy applications and can be easily customised) and BarcelonaNow (interactive dashboard to explore, interpret and share urban data).